Jun-NIBS/DeepMind-alphafold-repl/README.md

 # Coding Challenge - Due Date, Feb, 20 at 12 PM PST - Replicate AlphaFold as best you can.
 Post your github links in the comment section of the video!
 I'll give a shoutout to the top 2 entries.
 I'll send the winner a brand new Nvidia Titan RTX GPU.
 You can also DM @Sirajraval on twitter or send it to hello@sirajraval.com  , use the tag #alphafoldchallenge on social media.

+This challenge is open to anyone, anywhere in the world.

 ### I'm looking for

 - Good Documentation